 There are two published registers - the full electoral register, and the 'open' register.

 The full electoral register lists everyone who is registered to vote in an electoral area, and each local electoral registration office maintains the electoral register for its own area.
 It is updated monthly and a revised version is published each year on 1 December.

 The law says who can have a copy of the full register and what it can be used for.
 The full register is used for:

 - calling people for jury service

 If an organisation or company is legally allowed to use the full register, it is a criminal offence for them to pass it on to anyone else or to use it for any other purpose.

 The full electoral register is available for inspection at the Town Hall by appointment during normal office hours.
-You can also check that you are included on the electoral register by telephoning: 01246 345402.
+You can also contact our customer services team to check that you are included on the electoral register.